madelinezec/columbiarideshare/README.md

 Details:

-•Built a responsive web app on Firebase platform for cab sharing at Columbia University \n •Designed a consistent, fullscreen user environment with HTML, CSS, and fullpage.js \n •Created the instant messaging feature and set up push notifications with Firebase Cloud Messaging \n •Integrated the NoSQL Cloud Database to store and synchronize users posts in real time \n
+•Built a responsive web app on Firebase platform for cab sharing at Columbia University <br />
+•Designed a consistent, fullscreen user environment with HTML, CSS, and fullpage.js <br />
+•Created the instant messaging feature and set up push notifications with Firebase Cloud Messaging <br />
+•Integrated the NoSQL Cloud Database to store and synchronize users posts in real time <br />

 Hire me: https://angel.co/madelinezec